leon-thomm/ryvencore-qt/docs/getting_started.md

         print(data)
 ```

 Make your class derive from `rc.Node` and then enhance it the way you like.
-The `update_event` is the important part, it gets triggered every time the node is supposed to update.
+The `update_event` is the important part, it gets triggered every time the node is updated.

 > [!NOTE]
-> While most flow-based visual scripting software out there implements either the approach of *execution-flows* or *data-flows*, ryvencore implements them both.
+> While most flow-based visual scripting software out there implements either the approach of *execution-flows* or *data-flows*, `ryvencore` implements them both.
 Generally, data flows are more flexible and powerful, so the focus is on them, but there are cases where exec flows make more sense, so I wanted to leave it as an option.

 > [!TIP|label:Custom Node Base Class]
 > In more sophisticated editors, you may want to define your custom `NodeBase` class to add functionality to all your nodes.
 If you want ryvencore-internal nodes (like macro nodes) to be children of this class too, you can provide your base class when initializing the `Session` object.